 The town of Hyder, Alaska is both the geographically easternmost town in Alaska, as well as the southernmost town in Alaska that can be reached by car.
 However, one cannot drive to Hyder from the rest of Alaska.

 Hyder is what is called an “inaccessible district”, or a practical or pene-exclave.
-The Annals of the Association of American Geographers defines an inaccessible district as “parts of the territory of one country that can be approached conveniently – in particular by wheeled traffic – only through the territory of another country.”
+The Annals of the American Association of Geographers defines an inaccessible district as “parts of the territory of one country that can be approached conveniently – in particular by wheeled traffic – only through the territory of another country.”
 There are several famous national-level inaccessible districts around the world, such as the Kleinwalsertal in Vorarlberg, Austria (can only be accessed from Germany), or Os de Civís, Spain (can only be accessed from Andorra).